olejandro/TIMES-NZ-Model-Files/README.md

 1. [TIMES-NZ-Model-Files](https://github.com/EECA-NZ/TIMES-NZ-Model-Files): Houses the Excel files defining the TIMES-NZ energy system model configuration, along with additional resources and tools for change tracking.

-2. [TIMES-NZ-GAMS-Files](https://github.com/EECA-NZ/TIMES-NZ-GAMS-Files): Contains the GAMS model files for TIMES-NZ scenarios and scripts to enable repeatable scenario execution.
+2. [TIMES-NZ-GAMS-Files](https://github.com/EECA-NZ/TIMES-NZ-GAMS-Files): Contains the GAMS model files for TIMES-NZ scenarios and scripts to enable reproducible scenario execution.

 3. [TIMES-NZ-Visualisation](https://github.com/EECA-NZ/TIMES-NZ-Visualisation): Provides a tool for visualizing the results of TIMES-NZ scenarios using an RShiny application.